whitjord/subnotes/README.md

 #### *subtopic*

-A topic (title/subtitle), which may include a note, and may contain one or more flashcards, notecards, or even other subtopics.
+A topic (subtopic/title/subtitle), which may include a note, and may contain a list of one or more flashcards, notecards, or even other subtopics.
 You can think of it like a folder, directory, or section header in an outline.

 *name / value pairs*
 ```yaml